TheoryOfNekomata/formxtra/README.md

 on this library.

-You may need the [event-submitter-polyfill package](https://github.com/idea2app/event-submitter-polyfill) for browsers that do not support the submitter property on submit events (such as Safari).
+You may need the [event-submitter-polyfill package](https://github.com/idea2app/event-submitter-polyfill) for browsers that do not support the submitter property on submit events.
 The submitter element is needed for tracking which button triggered a form submission, and it may contain `name` and `value` attributes which are used to add values to the form (such as specifying which action to take for the rest of the form values).
+Refer to the [usability table for `SubmitEvent.submitter`](https://caniuse.com/mdn-api_submitevent_submitter) to check if your target browser is supported.

 The sources are under the [MIT license](https://code.modal.sh/TheoryOfNekomata/formxtra/raw/branch/master/LICENSE).